 Regardless of whether they live in an urban, suburban or rural area, Americans are much more likely to cite protection than other considerations as a major reason for owning a gun.
 Rural gun owners, however, are far more likely than their urban and suburban counterparts to say hunting is a major reason why they own a firearm (48% of rural gun owners say this, compared with 34% of suburbanites and 27% of urbanites).

 3A majority of Americans say gun laws should be stricter.
-Nearly six-in-ten U.S. adults (57%) say gun laws should be more strict, while smaller shares say they are about right (31%) or should be less strict (11%), according to a survey conducted in September and October 2018.
-Yet these views differ sharply by party: Eight-in-ten Democrats and Democratic-leaning independents (80%) say gun laws should be stricter while 28% of Republicans and GOP leaners say the same.
-For their part, Republicans are much more likely than Democrats to say gun laws are about right (52% vs. 15%) or should be less strict than they are today (20% vs. 4%).
+The share of Americans who say gun laws in the U.S. should be made stricter has increased from 52% in 2017 to 60% this year, according to a survey conducted in September 2019.
+Smaller shares say U.S. gun laws are about right (28%) or should be less strict (11%).
+Yet these views differ sharply by party: 86% of Democrats and Democratic-leaning independents say gun laws should be stricter, while 31% of Republicans and GOP leaners say the same.
+For their part, Republicans are much more likely than Democrats to say gun laws are about right (49% vs. 11%) or should be less strict than they are today (20% vs. 4%).

-Partisans are also deeply divided over whether it is more important to control gun ownership or protect gun rights, according to the same survey.
-Around three-quarters of Republicans (76%) say it’s more important to protect the right of Americans to own guns than it is to control gun ownership, while just 19% of Democrats agree.
-That 57-percentage-point partisan gap is up from a 29-point gap in 2008.
+Partisans are also deeply divided over whether it is more important to control gun ownership or protect gun rights, according to the September survey.
+Eight-in-ten Republicans say it’s more important to protect the right of Americans to own guns than it is to control gun ownership, while just 21% of Democrats say the same.
+That 59 percentage point partisan gap is up from a 29-point gap in 2008.

-4Many gun policy proposals are politically divisive, but there are some on which Republicans and Democrats agree, according to the fall 2018 survey.
-Around nine-in-ten Republicans and Democrats (both 89%) say people with mental illnesses should be prevented from buying guns.
-Nearly as many in both parties (86% of Democrats and 83% of Republicans) say people on federal no-fly or watch lists should be barred from purchasing firearms.
-And majorities of both Democrats (91%) and Republicans (79%) favor background checks for private gun sales and sales at gun shows.
+4Many gun policy proposals are politically divisive, but there are some on which Republicans and Democrats agree, according to the fall 2019 survey.
+Around nine-in-ten Republicans and Republican-leaning independents (92%) and Democrats and Democratic-leaning independents (91%) say they favor preventing people with mental illnesses from buying guns.
+And large majorities of both Democrats (93%) and Republicans (82%) favor background checks for private gun sales and sales at gun shows.

 Other proposals bring out stark partisan rifts.
-Republicans are far more likely than Democrats to favor allowing teachers and school officials to carry guns in elementary and high schools (69% vs. 22%) and allowing people to carry concealed weapons in more places (68% vs. 26%).
-Democrats are much more likely than Republicans to favor banning assault-style weapons (81% vs. 50%) and high-capacity magazines (81% vs. 51%).
+Democrats, for example, are much more likely than Republicans to favor banning assault-style weapons (88% vs. 50%) and high-capacity magazines (87% vs. 54%).

-In addition to partisanship, gun ownership also affects Americans’ views of gun policy proposals.
-Republicans who don’t own a gun, for example, are much more likely than GOP gun owners to favor banning assault-style weapons (65% vs. 31%) and high-capacity magazines (63% vs. 35%).
-Among Democrats, gun owners are more than twice as likely as those who don’t own a gun to favor expanded concealed carry (50% vs. 21%).
+Gun ownership among partisans also affects Americans’ views of gun policy proposals, according to a fall 2018 survey.
+Republicans who didn’t own a gun, for example, were much more likely than GOP gun owners to favor banning assault-style weapons (65% vs. 31%) and high-capacity magazines (63% vs. 35%).
+Among Democrats, gun owners were more than twice as likely as those who didn’t own a gun to favor expanded concealed carry (50% vs. 21%).

 6Many Americans say they know someone who has been shot.
 A significant share of Americans (44%) say they personally know someone who has been shot, either accidentally or intentionally, according to the spring 2017 survey.
 A majority of black adults (57%) say this, compared with 43% of whites and 42% of Hispanics.
 Gun owners are more likely than non-gun owners to know someone who has been shot (51% vs. 40%).